Guidelines for authors

 title: "Template for contribution to Computo"

-subtitle: "Example dedicated to `R` users"
+subtitle: "Example dedicated to `LANG` users"

 author: